 Home & Garden Garden 6 First Aid Tips to Help Trees After a Storm By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
 She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated February 12, 2021 CC BY 2.0. kwbridge Share Twitter Pinterest Email Home & Garden Planting Guides Indoor Gardening Urban Farms Insects kwbridge/CC BY 2.0 Nothing against Secretary's Day or National Dog Biscuit Appreciation Day, but the last Friday of every April, Arbor Day?
 A day devoted to planting and caring for trees?
 This is a day that deserves some celebrating.
 The first Arbor Day was held in Nebraska City, Nebraska in 1872 thanks to the efforts of J. Sterling Morton.
 More than one million trees were planted in Nebraska on that first Arbor Day.
 Just lovely.
 So in honor of the trees, and a day designated just for them, here's how to be an arbor nurse if you have trees damaged by a storm (an occasion which seems to be happening with increased frequency lately).
 According to the National Arbor Day Foundation, in the aftermath of a major storm, the initial impulse of property owners is generally along the lines of “let’s get this mess cleaned up.”
 But hasty decisions can often result in removing trees that could have been saved.
 Doing the right things after trees have been damaged can make the difference between giving your trees a good chance of survival and losing them unnecessarily.
 The National Arbor Day Foundation urges home and property owners to follow these rules in administering tree first aid after a storm.
-CJ Sorg/CC BY 2.0 1.
+Warning Use caution after a storm to avoid dangerous hazards like downed electric lines and heavy branches at risk of falling, CJ Sorg/CC BY 2.0 1.
 Don’t try to do it all yourself.
 If large limbs are broken or hanging, or if high climbing or overhead chainsaw work is needed, it’s a job for a professional arborist.
 They have the necessary equipment and knowledge needed, and are generally listed in the telephone directory under “Tree Service.”
 2. Take safety precautions.
 Look up and look down.
 Be on the alert for downed power lines and dangerous hanging branches that look like they’re ready to fall.
 Stay away from any downed utility lines-low-voltage telephone or cable lines and even fence wires can become electrically charged when there are fallen or broken electrical lines nearby.
 Don’t get under broken limbs that are hanging or caught in other branches overhead.
 And, unless you really know how to use one, leave chainsaw work to the professionals.
 3. Remove any broken branches still attached to the tree.
 Removing the jagged remains of smaller sized broken limbs is one common repair that property owners can make after a storm.
 If done properly, it will minimize the risk of decay agents entering the wound.
 Smaller branches should be pruned at the point where they join larger ones.
 Large branches that are broken should be cut back to the trunk or a main limb by an arborist.
 For smaller branches, follow the pruning guidelines shown in the illustration so that you make clean cuts in the right places, helping the tree to recover faster.
 4. Repair torn bark.
 To improve the tree’s appearance and eliminate hiding places for insects, carefully use a chisel or sharp knife to smooth the ragged edges of wounds where bark has been torn away.
 Try not to expose any more of the cambium (greenish inner bark) than is necessary, as these fragile layers contain the tree’s food and water lifelines between roots and leaves.
 5. Resist the urge to over-prune.
 Don’t worry if the tree’s appearance isn’t perfect.
 With branches gone, your trees may look unbalanced or naked.
 You’ll be surprised at how fast they will heal, grow new foliage, and return to their natural beauty.
 6. Don’t top your trees!
 Untrained individuals may urge you to cut back all of the branches, on the mistaken assumption that reducing the length of branches will help avoid breakage in future storms.
 While storm damage may not always allow for ideal pruning cuts, professional arborists say that “topping” – cutting main branches back to stubs – is one of the worst things you can do for your trees.
 Stubs will tend to grow back a lot of weakly-attached branches that are even more likely to break when a storm strikes.
 Also, the tree will need all its resources to recover from the stress of storm damage.
 Topping the tree will reduce the amount of foliage, on which the tree depends for the food and nourishment needed for regrowth.
 A topped tree that has already sustained major storm damage is more likely to die than repair itself.
 At best, its recovery will be retarded and it will almost never regain its original shape or beauty.
 These first-aid rules for trees come courtesy of the Arbor Day Foundation in cooperation with the USDA Forest Service and the International Society of Arboriculture.